taweewat-tk/taweewat-tk/README.md

 <h1 align="center">Hi 👋, I'm Taweewat Kornpetch</h1>
 <h3 align="center">I'm Software Developer on Thailand</h3>
+A passionate software developer on a mission to turn lines of code into meaningful solutions. 🚀

 - 🔭 I’m currently working on **KTB Loan Banking**